Neil Gaiman: Personal life

 Gaiman moved near Menomonie, Wisconsin, in 1992 to be closer to the family of his then-wife, Mary McGrath, with whom he has three children.
 Gaiman has also lived in Cambridge, Massachusetts.
 He was close friends with fellow author Terry Pratchett until the latter's death in 2015.
 Gaiman met Amanda Palmer in 2008, and the two entered a relationship in 2009, marrying in 2011.
 They have one son together.
-The two had an open marriage, and encouraged one another to have affairs, including with fans of their work.
+The two had an open marriage, and encouraged one another to have other partners, including fans of their work.

 Gaiman, Palmer and their son moved to New Zealand in March 2020.
 Weeks later, their marriage collapsed and Gaiman left the country, travelling from New Zealand to his holiday home on the Isle of Skye, which broke COVID-19 lockdown rules.
 Ross, Skye and Lochaber MP Ian Blackford described Gaiman's behaviour as unacceptable and dangerous.
 Gaiman published an apology on his website, saying he had endangered the local community.
 After Gaiman's departure, Palmer announced on Patreon that she and Gaiman had separated.
 Gaiman stated the split was "my fault, I'm afraid", and requested privacy.
 The couple later released a joint statement clarifying that they were not getting divorced, reconciled in 2021, but confirmed they would divorce in a November 2022 joint statement.
 As of January 2025, in the fifth year of proceedings, negotiations had become "ugly", with Palmer moving in with her parents due to financial difficulties.